Julia Davis

-Julia Davis (born August 1966) is an English actress, comedian, director and writer.
-She is known for writing and starring in the comedies Human Remains (2000) and Nighty Night (2004–2005).
-She later worked on the comedies Hunderby (2012–2015), Camping (2016), and Sally4Ever (2018) which she also directed.
+Julia Davis (born 25 August 1966) is an English actress, comedian, director and writer.
+She wrote and starred in comedies including Human Remains (2000), Nighty Night (2004–2005), Hunderby (2012–2015), Camping (2016), and Sally4Ever (2018).
+She is known for her dark or black comedy.

-A nine-time BAFTA TV Award nominee, she won Best Comedy Writing for Hunderby in 2013 and the 2018 British Academy Television Award for Best Scripted Comedy for Sally4Ever.
+Davis is a nine-time BAFTA TV Award nominee, she won Best Comedy Writing for Hunderby in 2013 and the 2018 British Academy Television Award for Best Scripted Comedy for Sally4Ever.
 She has also received two RTS Awards and three British Comedy Awards.
 In addition to acting in her own works, she has appeared in a variety of other British television comedies, most notably portraying Dawn Sutcliffe in Gavin & Stacey (2007–2009, 2019, 2024).
-Her film roles include Love Actually (2003), Cemetery Junction (2010), Four Lions (2010), and Phantom Thread (2017).
-In 2023 she appeared in The Toxic Avenger (2023 film) alongside Peter Dinklage, Kevin Bacon, and Elijah Wood.
+Her film roles include Love Actually (2003), Cemetery Junction (2010), Four Lions (2010), Phantom Thread (2017), and The Toxic Avenger (2023).

 Early life and education

-Julia Davis was born in England (Note: The BFI entry and The Guardian interview say she was born in Bath, Somerset; The Independent interview says that she grew up in Guildford, Surrey was schooled in the Home Counties, and her parents moved to Bath when she was 14.
-There does not seem to be a reliable secondary source stating second name or other initials.) in August 1966.
+Julia Davis was born in England (Note: The BFI, The Guardian, and Vice interviews say she was born in Bath, Somerset; The Independent interview says that she grew up in Guildford, Surrey was schooled in the Home Counties, and her parents moved to Bath when she was 14.) in 25 August 1966.
+She was born in Lambeth, South London, grew up in Guildford, before moving to Bath, Somerset when she was 14.
 Her mother was a secretary, and her father a civil servant.
-She grew up in Guildford, Surrey, before moving at the age of 14 to Bath in Somerset.
-She was raised in the Church of England.
+She was raised in the Church of England, and then a more "fundamentalist" church.
+Aged 4, she attended a Church of England school.
+Her mother's father and brother were both vicars.

+Davis describes her childhood as "normal" and "quite suburban".
+However, she has also said she had quite an "extreme mother", which means she grew up feeling quite insecure.
+Growing up, she thought she would become a teacher, although she hated school.
+Davis loved Mike Leigh's Abigail's Party as a child.
+She dates her interest in comedy to the age of seven, "when she recalled making her grandparents laugh by imitating "an old Scottish man"."

+Davis sang in various folk bands as a teenager.
+Her first band was called "Hand-Knitted Air Rifles".
+Her favourite band growing up was Nirvana, and she found folk music too gentle.

-After studying for a degree in English and drama at the College of Ripon and York St John, she returned to Bath working "dead-end jobs", starting a comedy double-act The Sisters of Percy with her friend Jane Roth at a local theatre group.
-It grew into an improv troupe with Welsh radio DJ Rob Brydon and Ruth Jones.
+After studying for a degree in English and Drama at the College of Ripon and York St John, she returned to Bath because she became ill with glandular fever ("something between glandular fever and ME...some unknown viral...").
+In Bath, she began working "dead-end jobs", including teaching, nannying, bartending, cleaning and selling "massive mobile phones".